vistadataproject/documents/nodeVISTAoptional.md

 # Demo nodeVISTA - Shell scripts
-To install the nodeVISTA demo see instructions on the main demo page.
 These are *optional* post-installation tweaks that make using the demo nodeVISTA server and services easier on 'nix based computers (MacOS and Linux).
+For instructions on installing the nodeVISTA demo see instructions on the main demo page.

 ## Install terminal utility functions
 ### Macintosh